RayFungHK/Razy-CMS-Sample/README.md

 # Razy-CMS-Sample
 A CMS sample using Razy Framework.
 # Installation
-Fork or clone the Razy Framework from [Razy Framework]
+1. Fork or clone the Razy Framework from [Razy Framework]
+2. Download Razy-CMS-Sample and copy to Razy Framework root folder
+3. Visit and Enjoy

 [Razy Framework]: https://github.com/RayFungHK/Razy